-Venture to the peaceful Netley Woods and discover the line of six ‘Type 24’ pill boxes.
+In the peaceful Netley Woods, discover the line of six ‘Type 24’ pillboxes.
 These were built during the Second World War to defend London.

-Venture slightly further afield and discover our small enchanting wood, Piney Copse.
-This wood was once owned by the novelist, E M Forster.
+Venture slightly further afield and discover Piney Copse, a small, enchanting wood.
+This wood was once owned by the novelist, E. M. Forster.

 Find out some of the species you might spot, why the habitats are so important for nature conservation and why so many visiting or resident wildlife make their homes here.

 From fields and heathland to 18th-century gentleman’s estate and military barracks, the rich and interesting past here includes links to Charles Darwin and a famous author, plus a poignant legacy.

 Dramatic and stunning chalk escarpment with panoramic views

 Stretches of sweeping parkland sheltering a classic country house